AI-for-Education/redis-stack-server-ACI/README.md

 #### config.yml

-Prior to running, you must create a file called `config.yml` in the repostory root directory, in which you set all of the following fields.
+Prior to running, you must create a file called `config.yml` in the repository root directory, in which you set all of the following fields.

 ```yaml
 # Global setting (anything set here will be used for all)